TuvianNavy/HiiTool/README.md

 # HiiTool

 ## What?
+A tool for reading UEFI HII database.
 Essentially a rough and drastically reduced port of edk2/MdeModulePkg/Library/VarCheckHiiLib to UEFI shell environment.

 ## requirements